cegme/kbinference/README.md

 # kbinference
 A project to extract paths from large-scale knowledge bases.

-The full reverb code can be downloaded from the (Reverb project website)[http://reverb.cs.washington.edu/].
+The full reverb code can be downloaded from the [Reverb project website](http://reverb.cs.washington.edu/).

 Relevant Links: